Instructions Reference

 1. The attribute name is dynamic: <xsl:attribute name="{$attr-name}">...</xsl:attribute>

-2. The attribute value requires complex construction with multiple instructions
+2. The attribute value requires complex construction: multiple instructions build the value

 3. You are conditionally adding an attribute: